didion22/portfolio/writing samples/how-to-use-ORS.md

 ## Adjust the Student's Class Schedule

 ### Add a Class
-1. To add a class to a student's schedule, type `2` in the **ACTION CODE** field.
+1. Type `2` in the **ACTION CODE** field.

 2. In the **UNIQUE** field, type the `5-digit unique number` (for example, `50599`) of the class you want to add to a student's schedule.
 Class unique numbers can be found in the [Course Schedule](https://registrar.utexas.edu/schedules).

 3. Press the Enter key.
-If added successfully, the new class will appear below in the student's class schedule.
+If added successfully, the new class information will appear below in the student's class schedule.

    <img width="847" alt="added" src="https://github.com/didion22/portfolio/assets/77946386/08316a8a-c6ad-4fde-a2de-f532096a2b2a">

 ---
 ### Drop a Class

-1. To drop a class from a student's schedule, type `3` in the **ACTION CODE** field.
+1. Type `3` in the **ACTION CODE** field.

 2. In the **UNIQUE** field, type the `5-digit unique number` of the class you want to drop from a student's schedule.

 3. Press the Enter key.
-If dropped successfully, the dropped class will disappear from the student's class schedule below.
+If dropped successfully, the dropped class information will disappear from the student's class schedule.

 ---------------
 ### Change a Class Grading Basis